ACaragher/Spotify-Tools/README.md

 Tools currently implemented are:
 * 'Tracks to Playlists' - Pick a playlist and go through it track-by-track, choosing another playlist to add the track to
-* 'Combine Playlists' - Select two or more playlists and combine them, either with another playlist or to make a new one
+* 'Combine Playlists' -  Combine multiple playlists, either into an existing playlist or into a new one
-* 'Genre to Playlist' - Select a playlist, then create a new playlist containing all tracks of a chosen genre from the select playlist
+* 'Genre to Playlist' - Create a new playlist containing every song of a chosen genre from your selected playlists
+* 'Shared to Playlist' - Create a new playlist containing the songs that are common to each of your selected playlists

 <b>Note that these tools only work with Spotify accounts that have a current premium membership</b>